 Step 7: Discuss, debate, and commit.

 - Discuss the ideas with the highest votes.
-It is crucial to discuss, debate, and decide on what you want actually to do.
+It is crucial to discuss, debate, and decide on what you actually want to do.
 Get clear on the decisions you are making and commit resources to do the work.

 - Often times these are the best ideas to implement.
-But, not always.
+But not always.

 - Allow a final discussion on the top ideas, and prioritize which ones will get done.